NicolasLM/atoma/README.rst

 `rssboard.org <http://www.rssboard.org>`_ have a ton of information and examples.

+For OPML, the `specification
+<http://dev.opml.org/spec2.html#subscriptionLists>`_ has a paragraph dedicated
+to its usage for syndication

 Non-implemented Features
 ------------------------

 Some seldom used features are not implemented:

 * XML signature and encryption
-* Atom and most RSS extensions
+* Some Atom and RSS extensions
 * Atom content other than `text`, `html` and `xhtml`

 License